SweeXordious/GreetingChain/README.md

 It is an Application specific blockchain, built using the `Cosmos SDK` on top of `Tindermint` in `Go`, that handles `greeting` messages.

+This project is inspired from the [Scavenge](https://tutorials.cosmos.network/scavenge) tutorial.
 ### Features

 - Add your personal greeting message with your name on the ledger.
 Nobody can have the same greeting as you :D